Particle quantum states with indefinite mass and neutrino oscillations: Spaces of wave functions

 We can consider the space of the representation with negative frequency, too.
 A basis in this space can be introduced as

-The explicit formulas for the spinors $u_{p, \zeta}, {\bar{u}}_{p,\zeta} $, and the spinors $u _ {-p, \zeta}, {\bar{u}}_{-p,\zeta} $, see, e.g., in \cite{LL}.
+The explicit formulas for the spinors $u_{p, \zeta}, {\bar{u}}_{p,\zeta} $, $u _ {-p, \zeta}, {\bar{u}}_{-p,\zeta} $, see, e.g., in \cite{LL}.
 In what follows we will work in the spaces of wave functions with the positive frequency.
 The conversions for the spaces of wave functions with the negative frequency are similar.

 Consider the vectors $e^{(l)} $ which, for definiteness, can be chosen in the form

 as a basis of a three-dimensional vector space over the field of complex numbers.
 Introduce a scalar product in $ {\cal{H}}_{m,1/2}$